Meet our team of experienced researchers, communicators, and collaborators committed to making California a better place for everyone to call home.

 Janice was born and raised in Southern California.
 Outside of the office, you will find her gardening, embroidering, and spending time with her family.

-Before joining the Budget Center in 2019, Mauricio was a campaign coordinator at Paschal Roth Public Affairs.
-He also served as a press intern at Assembly Speaker Anthony Rendon’s press office and as a legislative intern at the Trust for Public Land.
-He holds bachelor’s degrees in political science and communication studies from California State University, Sacramento (Stingers Up!).
-Mauricio is currently working toward a master’s degree in strategic communication and public relations at Sacred Heart University.
+Before joining the Budget Center in 2019, Mauricio was a campaign coordinator at Paschal Roth Public Affairs where he supported labor unions and green energy clients.
+He also served as a press intern for Assembly Speaker Anthony Rendon and as a legislative intern at the Trust for Public Land.
+Mauricio holds bachelor’s degrees in political science and communication studies from California State University, Sacramento (Stingers Up!), and he is working toward a master’s degree in strategic communication and public relations from Sacred Heart University.
+He is a board member at the Sacramento Lavender Library and Cultural Exchange.

-Mauricio is a proud first-generation college graduate and son of Mexican immigrants.
-Outside of the office, you can find him in the kitchen, planning his next trip, or listening to podcasts.
+Mauricio is a proud Chicano and first-generation college graduate.
+Outside the office, you can find him in the kitchen, planning his next trip, or listening to podcasts.

 Janis Yee, Director of Advancement, aims to increase the organization’s impact by strengthening and building relationships across advocates, policymakers, philanthropic leaders, and other partners working to create a more equitable California.
 Janis leads the development and outreach team in exploring collaborative opportunities, increasing public education, and growing organizational capacity.
 Furthermore, Janis supports the development of organizational culture, practices, and systems needed to support the Budget Center’s commitment to equity.